acypher/CinecitePythagora/WHY_BACKEND.md

-# Why Does StreamRateHub Need a Backend Server?
+# Why Does CineCite Need a Backend Server?

 ## TL;DR